syncfusion/xamarin.android-docs/xamarin-android/SfMaps/MapsProvider.md

 ## GeoCoordinates

-The `GeoCoordinates` property allows you view the desired area at the center on loading.
-By default, the `GeoCoordinates` value is (0,0).
+The [`GeoCoordinates`](https://help.syncfusion.com/cr/xamarin-android/Com.Syncfusion.Maps.ImageryLayer.html#Com_Syncfusion_Maps_ImageryLayer_GeoCoordinates) property allows you view the desired area at the center on loading.
+By default, the [`GeoCoordinates`](https://help.syncfusion.com/cr/xamarin-android/Com.Syncfusion.Maps.ImageryLayer.html#Com_Syncfusion_Maps_ImageryLayer_GeoCoordinates) value is (0,0).
 So, the latitude value "0" and longitude value "0" are shown at the center.

+On changing the [`GeoCoordinates`](https://help.syncfusion.com/cr/xamarin-android/Com.Syncfusion.Maps.ImageryLayer.html#Com_Syncfusion_Maps_ImageryLayer_GeoCoordinates) point dynamically, map will provide transition animation from the previous geo coordinates to the new geo coordinates value.

 {% tabs %}